Pheneeny/CuraPlugin-ScalableExtraPrime/README.md

 ##### Enable For All Travels
 * Enable scaled extra prime for all travels.
 If this is disabled, extra prime will only be added after retractions

+### Supported Cura Versions
+This has been tested on Cura 3.2.0.

+### Installation
+Download [ScalableExtraPrime.curaplugin](https://github.com/Pheneeny/CuraPlugin-ScalableExtraPrime/releases/download/v1.0.0/ScalableExtraPrime.curaplugin), drag and drop the .curaplugin file into Cura, then restart Cura for the plugin to be loaded.
+You will need to enable the plugin and all of the plugin's settings.